Pallara

 Pallara's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Pallara's health outcomes show exceptional results according to AreaSearch's assessment.
+Pallara's health outcomes show excellent results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Approximately 4,217 people have private health cover, around 51% of Pallara's total population, compared to Greater Brisbane's 55.8% and the national average of 55.7%.
+Approximately 51% of Pallara's total population (~4,669 people) has private health cover, which is lower than Greater Brisbane's 55.8%, but close to the national average of 55.7%.

-Asthma and mental health issues are the most common medical conditions, affecting 5.2% and 3.9% of residents respectively.
-About 85.5% of Pallara residents report no medical ailments, higher than Greater Brisbane's 69.2%.
-Pallara has 407 people aged 65 and over, about 4.9% of its population, lower than Greater Brisbane's 15.2%.
-Health outcomes among seniors in Pallara rank nationally higher than the general population.
+Asthma and mental health issues are the most common medical conditions in Pallara, affecting 5.2% and 3.9% of residents respectively.
+85.5% of residents report being completely clear of medical ailments, higher than Greater Brisbane's 69.2%.
+Pallara has a lower proportion of seniors aged 65 and over at 5.6% (515 people) compared to Greater Brisbane's 15.1%.
+Despite this, health outcomes among seniors in Pallara rank nationally higher than the general population.

 Frequently Asked Questions - Health